mediasuitenz/mappy/README.md

 # Creating a map using mappy

 - Clone this repo
-- run `npm install`
+- `npm install`
 - Rename dist/example-config.js to config.js
-- Customise properties of the config object in config.js
+- Customise properties of the config object (see 'Config in detail') in config.js
+- `npm run build`
+- use resulting `dist/bundle.js` and `dist/bundle.min.js` files

 # Developing mappy